cafeamericano/myStudyHelper/README.md

 > Created by Matthew Farmer

 ## About
 Study Helper is an application designed to allow programming students to keep track of their study habits.
-Users begin by creating an account.
-Entries for study sessions may then be added or deleted.
-Users have the option to indicate the programming language studied for the session being logged.
+After creating an account, users may create/read/update/delete study session entries as well as view informative graphs and statistics relating to their study habits.

-## Screenshots
+## Walkthrough

 Login screen.
 Users have the ability to create a new account from here as well.
 ![login](/screenshots/login.png)